Code-Institute-Submissions/rlopezba1-MilestoneProject1_Resub/README.md

 - Sites Used

-    1. [Pexels](https://www.pexels.com/) Was used to choose the images used during on the website.
+    1. [Pexels](https://www.pexels.com/) was used to choose the images used on the website.

-    2. [Am I Responsive](http://ami.responsivedesign.is/) used for testing purposes and for the screenshot at the top of my README filed to display the web pages on different devices.
+    2. [Am I Responsive](http://ami.responsivedesign.is/) used for testing purposes and for the screenshot at the top of my README filed to display the webside on different devices.

-    3. [Stack Overflow](https://stackoverflow.com/) used to solve coding doubts during the web creation process
+    3. [Stack Overflow](https://stackoverflow.com/) used to solve coding doubts during the web creation process.

-    4. [W3school](https://www.w3schools.com/) used to solve coding doubts during the web creation process
+    4. [W3school](https://www.w3schools.com/) used to solve coding doubts during the web creation process.

-    5. [Tutorialspoint](https://www.tutorialspoint.com/index.htm) used to solve coding doubts during the web creation process
+    5. [Tutorialspoint](https://www.tutorialspoint.com/index.htm) used to solve coding doubts during the web creation process.

     6. [Mdbootstrap](https://mdbootstrap.com/) was used to assist with the responsiveness and styling of the website in diferent areas as footer or form.